MasterToninus/Diffeological-Cat/README.md

 The notes include a concise introduction to diffeological spaces, the concept of a concrete site, and concrete sheaves.
 They demonstrate that \( \mathbf{Diff} \) can be identified as a category of "concrete sheaves on a concrete site," making it an archetypal example of a "generalized space."
 The notes also detail structural properties of this class of categories, emphasizing that any category of concrete sheaves on a concrete site—including \( \mathbf{Diff} \)—is a quasitopos, with all limits and colimits.

+## Current State
+The current version, [demo.pdf](build/demo.pdf), is missing some diagrams and proofs.

 ## Repository Structure

 - `notes/`: Contains detailed LaTeX files for the lecture notes.